bsml320/Scupa/README.md

 ## Output

 By default, Scupa outputs a Seurat object with the updated metadata.
 Each cell type has 4-6 polarization states.
-For each polarization state, the polarization scores (range 0-1), P values, and adjusted P values are calculated for all cells.
+For each polarization state, the polarization scores (range 0-1), p-values, and adjusted p-values are calculated for all cells.
 Larger scores indicate stronger polarization.

-The scores and P values can be visualized by Seurat functions FeaturePlot, VlnPlot, etc.
+The scores and p-values can be visualized by Seurat functions FeaturePlot, VlnPlot, etc.

 ## Citations

 If you use Scupa, please consider citing following papers:

-* Liu W, Zhao Z. Scupa: immune cell polarization analysis using single-cell foundation model.
+* Liu W, Zhao Z. Scupa: immune cell polarization analysis using the single-cell foundation model.
 BioRxiv.
 2024. doi: comming soon.
 * Cui A, Huang T, Li S, et al. Dictionary of immune responses to cytokines at single-cell resolution.
 Nature.
 2024;625(7994):377-384. doi:10.1038/s41586-023-06816-9
 * Rosen Y, Roohani Y, et al. Universal Cell Embeddings: A Foundation Model for Cell Biology.
 BioRxiv.
 2023. doi: 10.1101/2023.11.28.568918